ShaikhBorhanUddin/Pneumonia-Detection-Project/README.md

 These results demonstrate that while all models perform well, ConvNeXtBase is the top performer for this task.
 ## 🧩 Confusion Matrices
+Confusion Matrix of all 5 tests are included here.
+Click images for enlarged view.

 <p align="left">
   <img src="outputs/cm_convnextbase.png" width="197"/>